mbernste/mbernste.github.io/_posts/2022-10-30-reparameterization_vi.md

 Now, the question becomes how do we compute the gradient of the ELBO?
 A key challenge here is dealing with the expectation (i.e., the integral) in the ELBO.
 One approach called the **reparameterization gradient** method, co-proposed by [Kingma and Welling (2014)](https://arxiv.org/abs/1312.6114) and [Rezende, Mohamed, and Wierstra (2014)](https://arxiv.org/abs/1401.4082), entails performing [stochastic gradient ascent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) using computationally tractable random gradients instead of using the computationally _intractable_ exact gradient.

 Stochastic gradient ascent works as follows: Instead of computing the exact gradient of the ELBO with respect to $\phi$, we formulate a random variable $G(\phi)$, whose expectation is the gradient of the ELBO at $\phi$ -- that is, for which $E[G(\phi)] = \nabla_\phi ELBO(\phi)$.
-Then, we sample approximate gradients from this distribution and take small steps in the direction of these approximations:
+Then, we sample approximate gradients from this distribution and take small steps in the direction of these random gradients:

 $$\begin{align*} \boldsymbol{g} &\sim G(\phi_t) \\ \phi_{t+1} &:= \phi_t + \alpha \boldsymbol{g} \end{align*}$$

-The reparameterization gradient samples stochastic gradients by employing the **reparameterization trick**.
+How does the reparameterization gradient method compute these random gradients?
+It does so by employing the **reparameterization trick**.
 The reparameterization trick works as follows: we re-formulate the distribution $q_\phi(z)$ in terms of a surrogate random variable $\epsilon$, and a determinstic function $g$ as follows:

 $$\begin{align*}\epsilon &\sim \mathcal{D} \\ z &:= g_\phi(\epsilon)\end{align*}$$